-America’s population was booming and spreading west in the early 1800′s.
-Westward expansion came mostly at the expense of the Indians who were often forced to move from their native lands.
+In the early 1800’s, America’s population was booming and people were moving west.
+Westward expansion came mostly at the expense of the Native Americans, who were often forced to move from their native lands.

 Just three years later, however, in 1835, the Treaty of New Echota was signed.
-The “Treaty” was not authorized by the Cherokee Nation, but rather, a small group of Cherokee radicals led by John Ridge.
-Under the “Treaty”, the Cherokee were to leave Georgia and the government would compensate them at a price determined to be about 5 percent of the value of the land.
-The majority of the Cherokee Nation would never had agreed to the “Treaty”, but the U.S. government ratified it anyway.
-John Ridge was thus seen as a traitor by the Cherokees – and would later pay with his life.
+The “treaty” was not authorized by the Cherokee Nation, but rather, a small group of Cherokee radicals led by John Ridge.
+Under the “treaty”, the Cherokee were to leave Georgia and the government would compensate them at a price determined to be about 5 percent of the value of the land.
+The majority of the Cherokee Nation would never have agreed to the “treaty”, but the U.S. government ratified it anyway.
+John Ridge was thus seen as a traitor by the Cherokees and would later pay with his life.
 The Georgia government then staged a “land lottery” in which Cherokee land was divided into 160 equal portions.
-They were sold to anyone who had $4.00 and who had won a chance to own land.
+The plots were sold to anyone who had $4.00 and had won a chance to own land.

 In 1838, General Winfield Scott and 7,000 troops invaded Cherokee land.
 Men, women, and children were forced to walk westward from Georgia nearly 1,000 miles with minimal facilities and food, to reservations set up for them in Oklahoma.
-Cherokee chief John Ross, eventually was able to convince Winfield Scott that his people should lead the tribe west.
+Cherokee Chief, John Ross, eventually was able to convince Winfield Scott that his people should lead the tribe west.
 Scott agreed and Ross divided the people into smaller groups so they could forage for food on their own.
-Although Ross may have save countless lives, nearly 4,000 Indians died walking this Trail of Tears.
+Although Ross may have saved countless lives, nearly 4,000 Native Americans died walking this Trail of Tears.